 This liver recipe goes well with side of green vegetables like broccoli or simple sautéed cabbage or cauliflower rice that can soak up all the juices.
 This recipe is AIP friendly (omit the pepper), and for Whole30 and keto modifications, simply change the aged balsamic vinegar (which is a bit sweeter and thicker) to regular balsamic vinegar or some lemon juice.

-- 450g /1 lb of chicken livers, sliced into halves
+- 450 g chicken livers 1 lb. sliced into halves

 - 2/3 teaspoon sea salt